 The public is entitled to feel safe and secure in, or by, the presence of dogs.
-Damage to property and live stock by uncontrolled dogs can incur significant costs and inconvenience to members of the community.
-Dogs attacking and causing a threat to public safety, livestock and wildlife, biting or threatening to attack or otherwise intimidating people, property, stock, and wildlife can cause injury, damage and/or distress.
-Wandering and barking dogs cause the community to feel unsafe and increase the potential for dog related harm. are reasonably common in the Waitaki District.
+Damage to property and stock by uncontrolled dogs can incur significant costs to members of the community.
+Dogs attacking, biting or threatening to attack or otherwise intimidating people, property, stock, and wildlife can cause injury, damage and/or distress.
+Wandering and barking dogs are reasonably common in the Waitaki District.
 Perceived or actual dog attacks also happen.

-Under the Act, Ddog owners therefore have a responsibility to ensure their dogs do not wander.are under control at all times.
+Dog owners have a responsibility to ensure their dogs do not wander.

-Council believes that conflicts arising from dog ownership can be resolved and managed in a way that protects the community,general public, stock and animals, dog owners and their dogs, prevents cruelty to animals and balances the diverse interests of the community.
+Council believes that conflicts can be resolved and managed in a way that protects the general public, stock and animals, dog owners and their dogs, prevents cruelty to animals and balances the diverse interests of the community.

 Council is committed to meeting its obligations under the Act to minimise threats to the community from dogs.
-Council provides animal control management services to assist with managing resolve any such conflicts.
+Council provides animal control services to assist with managing any such conflicts.